jessestuart/react-pusher-todo-app/building_a_collaborative_task_list_with_react_and_pusher.md

    );
 ```

 Our very last bit to wire it all together is sending the server an AJAX POST request whenever we add to the list.
-To do that we'll add `axios` calls inside our existing event listeners:
+To do that we'll add `axios` calls inside our existing event listeners: (you totally lost me here. what is axios? where is it being imported?)

 ```javascript
 handleCheck(e) {